bishop well incident

 The incident happened during the completions process when transitioning from installing a tubing hanger to installing an adapter flange lower master valve.

 Our preliminary assessment indicates that the incident was caused by a failure of wellhead equipment at the surface and was not related to fracking or downhole operations.
-While our thorough root cause analysis is ongoing, Chevron has installed a secondary barrier downhole during new tubing installations to mitigate against reoccurrence.
+A root cause analysis into the precise cause of the incident is nearing completion.
+Chevron has installed a secondary barrier downhole during new tubing installations to mitigate against reoccurrence.

-A root cause analysis into the precise causes of the incident is nearing completion.
 We will share the findings in accordance with regulatory agencies’ requirements.

 The schematic is an approximation and not a detailed machine/manufacturing drawing.